 Why not you might ask?
-From a personal perspective, I didn’t know.
-Sure it was pretty amazing, but I remained in disbelief.
+From a personal perspective, I don’t know.
+It was amazing and shocking, but I remained in disbelief.
 It wasn’t because I was completely opposed to the idea.
 There was a part of me that was seeking God even though I didn’t believe he existed.
 From a biblical perspective, I would say that God had something else in mind for me.
 The moment of my salvation was not to be that afternoon.
 That would come later.

 When I look back on that day I do so with great affection.
 I know my sovereign Lord was at work.
 I don’t believe in coincidences in the sense that things happen by chance.
 All things are in his hands.
 I’m not sure why he did it, but I love to tell the story.
-I like to say that the fact that the picture was just a little bit too small is metaphor for how close I was to salvation: so close to the way of salvation, but missing it.
+I like to say that the fact that the picture was just a little bit too small is like metaphor for how close I was to salvation – so close to the way of salvation – but not there yet.
 I also think about how I knelt down before the picture of Jesus to measure it.
 There I was, the atheistic skeptic, kneeling down before a picture of my future Lord and Savior.
 (No idolatry meant here.)
 A position that is used to show humility and worship meant nothing of the sort at the time, but it certainly would some day.
-There’s some irony there that makes me think fondly of my Lord and ever thankful for the change He wrought in me.
+There’s some amusing irony there that makes me feel loved and so thankful for the change God wrought in me.

 The Gift of True Faith

 As much as I enjoy remembering what happened at work that day and during some of the other coincidences that I experienced, I’m glad that I didn’t simply adopt a belief because of them.
 My faith does not rest on something that could be written off as a coincidence.
 My faith is not made sure by me.